-Pre-budget 2018 expectations Bookmark has been added
+Pre-budget 2018 expectations has been saved

 Pre-budget 2018 expectations

 Manufacturing has emerged as one of the high growth sectors in India.
 The country has jumped 31 places to reach the 100th spot in the World Bank’s ’Doing Business Report 2017‘.
 Manufacturing sector is estimated to touch USD $1 trillion by 2025 accounting for about 25-30% of the country’s GDP and creating up to 90 million jobs domestically.

 - Government has an ambitious plan of locally manufacturing around 181 products.
 Coupled with digital push, this could be a big catalyst to sectors such as power, oil and gas, automobile manufacturing

 - Strong consumerism in domestic market and sustained availability of high skilled low cost manpower together with policy incentives from the government will boost manufacturing